Fusion86/UU-INFOFP/README.md

 # UU-INFOFP

 My homework for some uni course.
-I don't really understand much so I wouldn't recommend copying from here.
+I wrote this code before I even knew what haskell is, so it's pretty bad.